-For a description of general and management commands, see the chapter "Using the DCL Command Interface."
+For a description of general and management commands, see Chapter 4, "Using the DCL Command Interface".

+1.6.
 Wide Area Network Support

 You can use Job Management Manager to control and coordinate the processing of jobs among nodes in a wide area network.
 Note the following requirements: